-For Immediate Release April 30, 2021
+For Immediate Release

-Can Allergy Medicines Be Dangerous?
+Can Allergy Medicines be Dangerous?

-(New Jersey, NJ) - Spring is in full swing and so is allergy season.
+(New Jersey) - Spring is in full swing and so is allergy season.
 Millions of people suffer each year from allergies caused by pollen from grass, weeds, flowers, or trees.
-Allergy suffers turn to over-the-counter and prescription allergy products for relief of common symptoms (sneezing, watery and itchy eyes, runny or stuffy nose, itchy throat, ears or sinuses, postnasal drip, cough).
+Allergy sufferers turn to over-the-counter and prescription allergy products (antihistamines) for relief of common symptoms including coughing, sneezing, runny nose, congestion, and itchy eyes, nose, or throat.
+Antihistamines come in different forms - liquids, pills, creams, eye drops, and nasal sprays.
 These products help relieve the discomfort of symptoms, but they can also cause side effects.

-"All medicines have side effects associated with them even when they are taken appropriately and according to dosing directions on the label," says Diane Calello, executive and medical director of the New Jersey Poison Control Center at Rutgers New Jersey Medical School, Department of Emergency Medicine.
-"We want consumers to be aware of the potential side effects of over-the-counter and prescription allergy medicine which can range from agitation to drowsiness to stomach upset and liver damage."
+"All medicines have side effects associated with them even when they are taken appropriately and according to dosing directions on the label," says Diane Calello, executive and medical director of the New Jersey Poison Control Center at Rutgers New Jersey Medical School.
+"We want consumers to be aware of the potential side effects of over-the-counter and prescription allergy medicine which can range from agitation to drowsiness to upset stomach or liver damage."

-All medicines carry risk of harmful effects.
+All medicines, including antihistamines, carry risk of serious side effects.
 Non-prescription medicines (over-the-counter) have the same potential for dangerous side effects, drug-to-drug interactions, and overdose as prescription medicines.
 Many mistakenly believe non-prescription drugs carry no risk because they can be bought without a prescription at a local retail store.
 This is not true.
 The poison control center's medical professionals answer daily calls for help involving many over-the-counter products, including vitamins and supplements.